 “Ice Castles really are one of the most unique and beautiful places on earth,” said Christensen.
 “And every visitor gets a distinctive experience since the ice is constantly melting, freezing and being reshaped.
 It’s an amazing continuously evolving experience.”

-Midway’s ice castle began construction in late November and will be open to the public in late December through March 2014, weather permitting.
-The Ice Castle will be open from 2-10 p.m.
-Monday through Friday; and noon-10 p.m. on Saturdays.
-For ages four and up, tickets are $7.95 Monday through Thursday and $9.95 Friday-Saturday (closed Sunday).
-Senior, military and group discounts are available.
+Midway’s ice castle began construction in late November and will be open to the public in late December through March 2016, weather permitting.
+The Ice Castle will be open from 3-9 p.m.
+Monday through Thursday; and 3-10 p.m. on Fridays, Noon to 10 pm on Saturdays.
 Tickets can be purchased on site or at www.icecastles.com/buy-tickets/.

 See beautiful photos and videos or learn more at www.icecastles.com.